UAlbertaCompEClub/Exec/Exec Meeting Minutes - Feb 6.md

 VP Internal
 ----------

-Compedia 雾务 a nice looking wiki, half live blog half archive.
+Compedia - a nice looking wiki, half live blog half archive.

 Could be used as a blog for geer week, private CompE information for exec members